mactonya/MLProject/README.md

 # How to play

-Clone the project and execute
+Clone the project and execute `python main.py` in the downloaded folder.

-`python main.py`
+# Final Project

-in the downloaded folder.
+**This is a solo project.**

-# Bug Report
+As mentioned above, we want to train an Reinforced NN to Optimize the # of moves needed to guess the correct answer.

-Open an issue.
+**If time is strict(or too much techinical difficulties happened), the following will be done instead of the above project:**